wking-io/Fluture/README.md

 ### Type signatures

 [Hindley-Milner][9] type signatures are used to document functions.
+Signatures starting with a `.` refer to "static" functions, whereas signatures starting with a `#` refer to functions on the prototype.

-A list of all types used within these signatures follows:
+A list of all types used within the signatures follows:

 - **Forkable** - Any Object with a `fork` method that takes at least two arguments.
 This includes instances of Fluture, instances of Task from